boxpositron/with-context-mcp/README.md

 ### How It Works

-1. **Write Operations**: When AI writes documentation matching `.withcontextignore` patterns, it's automatically delegated to your vault
+1. **Write Operations**: When AI writes documentation, the system checks `.withcontextconfig.jsonc` patterns to decide whether to write to vault or local filesystem
 2. **Read Operations**: When AI reads delegated files, content is fetched from vault with automatic caching
 3. **Caching**: Vault reads are cached (5-minute TTL) for performance
-4. **Pattern Matching**: Uses micromatch for powerful glob pattern support
+4. **Pattern Matching**: Uses micromatch for powerful glob pattern support with conflict resolution

-For more examples, see [examples/withcontextignore-examples.md](./examples/withcontextignore-examples.md).
+5. **Conflict Resolution**: Handles overlapping patterns based on your `conflictResolution` setting

+### Legacy Support

+The `.withcontextignore` format is still supported but deprecated.
+Existing files will continue to work, but we recommend migrating to `.withcontextconfig.jsonc` for:

+- Better control with explicit `vault` and `local` patterns
+- Conflict resolution strategies
+- JSON schema validation and IDE autocomplete
+- Future features and improvements

 ## Syncing Documentation Files